Nice to meet you.

 According to a Paysafe survey, 52% of consumers now feel comfortable leaving the house without a wallet and using Apple Pay or Google Pay for their everyday purchases.
 For online transactions, more users pay with a credit card stored in a mobile wallet (40%) than a physical card.

 Retailers must accommodate these preferences, or they risk losing sales.
+For businesses operating an ecommerce store, ensuring various payment options can significantly enhance the checkout experience and reduce abandonment rates.
 Over 40% of US shoppers will abandon a purchase if their preferred method isn’t available.
 On the other hand, retailers that offer at least three of the most popular payment methods in the given market can increase conversion rates up to 30%.

 Integrated payment systems allow merchants to offer a roster of different payment options to consumers without increasing the costs and complexities of account reconciliation.
 Consumers, in turn, benefit from a sleek, simple check-out experience where they can pay with one click.